 Making your rental property look appealing may enable you to rent it out faster.
 It may also help you rent it out for a higher price, says EvolveDenver.com.
 But how do you make your property look desirable to prospective tenants?

 While there are many things you could do to enhance your property’s appearance, giving it a fresh coat of paint can make all the difference.
 It can turn a dull, lackluster room into a soothing or robust environment and dramatically improve its curb appeal.

-That said, when it comes to painting, choosing the right color is key.
+That said, choosing the right color is key when it comes to painting.
 You should choose a color that appeals to the largest population of renters.
 Unfortunately, this is one area that many landlords, especially those less experienced, fail to execute properly.

 So, in today’s blog, we’ll share with you 5 tips for choosing the best paint for your rental property.

 Tip #1: Avoid Colors That Are Bold And Daring.

 There’s nothing wrong with painting bold and daring colors so long as it’s your own home.
 But when it comes to the rental business, you want to avoid these bold colors like the plague.